jlcrochet/fast-completer/README.md

 1. The command's own parameters (most specific)
 2. Parent command's parameters
 3. Grandparent's parameters
-4. ...continuing up to the root
-5. Global parameters (least specific)
+4. ...continuing up to the root command's parameters (least specific)

 This ensures the most relevant options appear first when completing deeply nested commands.

 ### Dynamic Completers

-The `@completer` syntax enables dynamic completion by executing a CLI subcommand at completion time.
-The command (without the `@`) is appended to the CLI name and executed, with each line of stdout becoming a completion option.
+The `` `command` `` syntax enables dynamic completion by executing a command at completion time.
+The command is appended to the CLI name and executed, with each line of stdout becoming a completion option.

 Example:
 ```
-		--kubernetes-version		@aks get-versions	Version of Kubernetes
+		--kubernetes-version `aks get-versions` # Version of Kubernetes
 ```

 When the user requests completions for `--kubernetes-version`, fast-completer runs `az aks get-versions` and uses the output lines as completion values.